 2018 was a banner year for me.
 I turned 40 in October and spent time in Southern California at Deer Park Monastery tucked away in the chaparral mountains at a retreat among Buddhist monks.
-During my week’s stay I turned my attention inward and learned what it meant to truly come home to myself in a way I’d not experienced prior.
+During my week’s stay, I turned my attention inward.
+I learned what it meant to truly come home to myself in a way I’d not experienced prior.

 It was 30 minutes of blissful bell tolls at the beginning and end of each day that helped bring me home to myself, to my heart center.
 The monks took turns ringing a giant golden bell to bring us into a meditative state during which the only goal was to be present to your breath.
 For the monks, the bell chimes were routine.
 For me, they were sacred.